Allen Leech: Personal life

 In February 2018, Leech announced his engagement to actress Jessica Blair Herman.
 They were married in an outdoor ceremony on 5 January 2019 at the Alisal Ranch and Resort in Solvang, California.
-Guests at the ceremony included Leech's Downton Abbey costars Michelle Dockery and Dan Stevens, as well as his Bohemian Rhapsody costars Rami Malek, Gwilym Lee, and Lucy Boynton.
-In September 2019, the couple announced that they were expecting their first child.
+Guests at the ceremony included Leech's Downton Abbey co-stars Michelle Dockery and Dan Stevens, as well as his Bohemian Rhapsody co-stars Rami Malek, Gwilym Lee, and Lucy Boynton.
+In September 2019, the couple announced they were expecting their first daughter.
+In May 2022, they announced that they were expecting their second daughter, due later that year.